ga4gh/data-security/AAI/AAIConnectProfile.md

     3. A user's withdrawal of this agreement does not need to apply to previously generated access tokens.

-6. If an Identity Broker includes Embedded Tokens as part of its token payload or the /userinfo payload:
+6. If an Identity Broker includes Embedded Tokens as part of its /userinfo
+    payload:

     1. Embedded Tokens MUST contain one of the following, but not both:

-       1. Header contains "jku"; or
+       1. Header contains `jku`; or

-       2. Body contains the "openid" scope: has a "scope" claim that contains "openid" as a space-delimited substring.
+       2. Body contains the "openid" scope: has a `scope` claim that contains "openid" as a space-delimited substring.

-    2. If the Embedded Token header contains "jku":
+    2. If the Embedded Token header contains `jku`:

        1. The token is not treated as an OIDC access token, but validity checks outlined elsewhere in this specification still apply.

-       2. The "exp" must not exceed 30 days after the "iat".
+       2. The `exp` must not exceed 30 days after the `iat`.

     3. If the Embedded Token body contains the "openid" scope:

-       1. The token MUST conform with the specification for access tokens, except that the GA4GH Claims MAY be included directly within the token and the /userinfo endpoint MAY not return any GA4GH claims.
+       1. The token MUST conform with the specification for access tokens.

-       2. If the "exp" exceeds the "iat" by more than 1 hour, the Identity Broker MUST provide an introspection_endpoint and publish its URL within the Discovery service endpoint.
+       2. If the `exp` exceeds the `iat` by more than 1 hour, the Identity Broker MUST provide an introspection_endpoint and publish its URI within the Discovery service endpoint.
 The introspection endpoint MUST be able to support returning the revocation status of the Embedded Token.

-7. An Identity Broker, by signing an access token provides its authority to the GA4GH claims, either within the token and those provided by the /userinfo endpoint for the token but not including Embedded Tokens signed by other parties, and asserts that these GA4GH claims were legitimately derived from their [Claim Sources](#term-claim-source), and are presented accurately.
+7. By signing an access token, an Identity Broker asserts that the GA4GH claims that token makes available at the /userinfo endpoint -- not including any Embedded Tokens from other Brokers in those claims -- were legitimately derived from their [Claim Sources](#term-claim-source), and are presented accurately.
+These assurances apply to any Embedded Tokens that the Identity Broker signs as well.

-    When a Broker provides Embeded Tokens from other Brokers, it is providing them "as is" (i.e. it provides no further authority as to the quality, authenticity, or trustworthiness of the claims from such tokens and any such assurances are made by the issuer of the Embedded Token).
+    When a Broker provides Embeded Tokens from other Brokers, it is providing them "as is" (i.e. it provides no additional assurance as to the quality, authenticity, or trustworthiness of the claims from such tokens and any such assurances are made by the issuer of the Embedded Token).